killfrenzy96/KatOscApp/README.md

 ![EnableOSC](/Images/KatOscApp_Demonstration.gif)

 # Prerequisites
 - An avatar with KillFrenzy Avatar Text (KAT) installed.
-This is now optional if you only want to use this app to write to the VRChat Chat Box.
+This is now optional if you're only using the VRChat Chat Box.
 You can get it here:\
 https://github.com/killfrenzy96/KillFrenzyAvatarText

 # Installation